Euthimios/fareEstimationScript/Readme.md

  * Download and install Go from [here](https://golang.org/doc/install)

+Also the algorithm  makes use of the Haversine distance formula .
+The haversine formula determines the great-circle distance between two points on a sphere given their longitudes and latitudes.You can learn more about Haversine [here](https://en.wikipedia.org/wiki/Haversine_formula)
 ## Tests

 Into the /internal folder is located the application code.
 For each .go file you can find the _test.go file